hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `fqdn` - The FQDN of the Azure Kubernetes Managed Cluster.

-* `kube_config.0.client_key` - The client key used to authenticate to the Kubernetes cluster
+* `kube_config.0.client_key` - Base64 encoded client key used to authenticate to the Kubernetes cluster

-* `kube_config.0.client_certificate` - The client certificate used to authenticate to the Kubernetes cluster
+* `kube_config.0.client_certificate` - Base64 encoded client certificate used to authenticate to the Kubernetes cluster

-* `kube_config.0.cluster_ca_certificate` - The cluster CA certificate used to authenticate to the Kubernetes cluster
+* `kube_config.0.cluster_ca_certificate` - Base64 encoded cluster CA certificate used to authenticate to the Kubernetes cluster

 * `kube_config.0.host` - The Kubernetes cluster server host